Spencer-JLee/Event-Horizon/README.md

 ## TODO
 * Major Bugs:
-    * Player out of bounds for top and left
-    * Collision detection for enemies when colliding with other enemies/player
+    * Collision detection for enemies when colliding with other enemies

 * Minor Bugs:
     * Fix spread weapon so that it's not only shooting below functionality that works